dust765/ClassicUO_old/README.md

 Ignore stamina check

-Block Wall of Stone
+Block Wall of Stone rubberband

-Block Energy Field
+Block Energy Field rubberband

+# misc2

+wireframe view

+hue impassable tiles

+transparent / invisible house and items by Z level from player and min Z from ground

+ignore list for circle of transparency (txt file created in your /Data/Client folder)

+show death location on worldmap

 # Added files